Kameel Ahmady

-biography
+Biography

-Kameel Ahmady was born in 1972 (1351 in Iranian calendar) in the ethnically mixed town of Naghadeh in West Azarbaijan province, Iran.
-He grew up in a middle-class, Kurdish-speaking family.
+Kameel Ahmady was born in 1972 (1351 in Iranian calendar) in the bilingual city of Naghadeh in West Azarbaijan province, Iran and grew up in the mostly monolingual city of Piranshahr in the same province.
+He grew up in a middle-class Kurdish family.

 During the Iranian Revolution, when Ahmady was a boy, Kurdish groups had joined the struggle to end the rule of the Shah.
 They wanted greater autonomy for Iran's Kurdish minority.
 However, after the Revolution, the new Islamic regime rejected that demand.
 A conflict erupted between government forces and Kurdish Peshmerga fighters, which lasted for years and left thousands dead.

 In an interview on the BBC's "Witness History", Ahmady stated that, as demands for autonomy grew, his town became the scene of bitter ethnic fighting, which led his family to flee and become refugee in various villages, never returning to his home town.

 Due to the political changes in Iran between 1979 and 1985, Ahmady received his primary education in various schools in Naghadeh, Gerd Ashvan village, and in town of Piranshahr and in three educational systems – the Imperial Government (the Shah), the Democratic Party of Iranian Kurdistan (KDPI), and the Government of the Islamic Republic of Iran.
 Later, he completed his secondary education in Moqbli, Marufi, and Mohammad Rauf schools in Piranshahr and Naghadeh towns.
 Finally, during the internal conflicts and Iran – Iraq war also due to his unwillingness to study in the education system at that time, after being repeatedly failed and rejected, he dropped out of school and continued his education by home-schooling himself.

 In his interview with the BBC, Ahmady stated that he was arrested and tortured in his teens due to his political activities.
 During the internal political tensions and the military conflicts between the Iranian Government and Kurdish political parties and after the war between Iran and Iraq, he decided to migrate from Iran to Britain to continue his studies.
 During that time, he lived and studied in England.

 After immigrating to England, Ahmady was able to obtain his undergraduate degrees, Higher National Diploma (HND) and BA in printing and publishing and environmental economics London University of Communication, a constituent college of the University of the Arts AW (UAL) in 2002.
 In 2005, he obtained his master's degree (MA) in social anthropology and visual ethnography from the University of Kent in Canterbury.
 He went on to complete specialised courses related to Middle Eastern politics and research methods at other universities in London.